uros7251/uros7251.github.io/docs/_posts/2023-10-18-Special-relativity.md

 \end{align*}$$

 ## Simultaneity
 Lorentz transformations have some interesting consequences.
 The first we will discuss is abolishing the concept of absolute simultaneity between two events, independent of the observer's frame of reference.
 Consider two events, seen as simultaneous from the reference frame $S$, yet occuring at different locations ie. $\Delta t = 0, \Delta x \neq 0$.
-From the Lorentz transformations, we observe that, from the perspective of an observer fixed to reference frame $S'$, these events are not simultaneous, but $\Delta t' = -v\Delta x/c^{2}$.
+From the Lorentz transformations, we observe that, from the perspective of an observer fixed to reference frame $S'$, these events are not simultaneous, but $\Delta t' = -\gamma v\Delta x/c^{2}$.
 ## Length contraction
 Another consequence is the apparent length contraction in the direction of motion.
 Let us imagine a rigid body moving along $x$ axis with a uniform velocity $v$ with respect to some reference system $S$.
 In its own frame of reference, denoted as $S'$, fixed with it, the body is stationary.
 To measure its extension along the $x$ axis from the reference frame $S$, one can record the $x$ coordinate of its endpoints at the **same** time and find the difference.
 On the other hand, to measure the same length from the reference frame $S'$, the observer can make these recordings at any two time instants and subtract - the measurement will still be valid because the body doesn't move in this frame.
 If we denote the length in $S$ as $L$, and the length in $S'$ as $L_{0}$, from Lorentz transformations we get: